bentlema/puppet-tutorial-pe/tutorial/06-Puppet-Code-Practice.md

 ---

+### Node Classification ###

+Remember from Lab 5, we talked about **classes** and **node classification**?

+To review:

+  - a class is simply a named block of puppet code that we can refer to by the class name.
+  - we "tie" a class to a node through **node classification**, which simply says "apply this **class** to this **node**"

 ### Defining Classes and Declaring Classes ###

-Defining Classes
+First, we need to understand the difference between **defining** a class and **declaring** a class.

+**Defining Classes**

  - named blocks of Puppet code that are usually stored in modules for later use
  - are NOT applied until they are invoked by name (declared)
  - they can be added to a node’s catalog by either declaring them in your manifests
  - or assigning them from an ENC (external node classifier.)

-Note:  Hiera, though not technically an ENC, can be used like one.
+Hiera, though not technically an ENC, can be used like one.
 We will learn more about Hiera in a later lab.
 For now, we will use node definitions along with the include or resource-style class declaration (with params)

-Note:  Also, the PE Console comes configured OOTB as an ENC.
+Also, the PE Console comes configured OOTB as an ENC.
 In a later lab we will cover how this works, and we'll also disable this functionality in order to enable Hiera to be used like an ENC.

-Declaring a class in a Puppet manifest
+**Declaring a class in a Puppet manifest**

    - adds all of its resources to the catalog.

 You can declare classes

    - in node definitions at top scope in the site manifest (site.pp)
-   - in other classes (profile classes when using the Roles & Profiles paradigm)
+   - in other classes (e.g. profile classes when using the Roles & Profiles paradigm)
    - via an ENC (or use Hiera as an ENC)

+The official PuppetLabs Docs talk at length about [Declaring Classes](https://docs.puppet.com/puppet/3.8/reference/lang_classes.html#declaring-classes)

-Example of declaring a class at top-scope (in the site.pp):
+Example of declaring a class at top-scope (in the site.pp) using the **include** statement:

 ```puppet
     include common_hosts
 ```

+The class **common_hosts** would have to be defined in a file named **common_hosts.pp** and be found within the puppet codebase.
+The **include** simply reads the manifest file, and declares (adds to the catalog) the resources in that class.
+The nice thing about the **include** is that if the contained class has already been declared somewhere else, it wont be added to the catalog again (which would be a puppet error.)
+Resources can only be declared **once** and only once.
+If you try to declare the same resource (identified by its name) two or more times, puppet will throw an error.

-That's all there is to it.
-If you put this in your site.pp, outside of any node definition, it would apply to every node.
+If you put this include statement in your site.pp, outside of any node definition, it would apply to every node.
 (Note:  this is not the same as putting it in the 'node default { }' section, which only applies if no other node definition matches.)

+There is another way of declaring a class called **Resource-like Declarations** which we will ignore for now, as this style of declaration really wont be needed once we get to our section on **Hiera**.

+You can read more about [Resource-like Declarations](https://docs.puppet.com/puppet/3.8/reference/lang_classes.html#using-resource-like-declarations) in the PuppetLabs documentation.

 ### More about Node Classification ###